3750 Wailea Alanui Dr., Wailea

 3900 Wailea Alanui Dr., Wailea

-Along with the expected Four Seasons fare (beachside cabanas, sunglasses cleaning, poolside Evian spritzing), an abundance of only-in-Hawaii extras make the Maui at Wailea outpost a playground for kids and adults alike.
-For one thing, Kids For All Seasons—a daily camp for littles ages 5 to 12—allows mom and dad to explore the spa, spend the day surfing (lessons and board rentals are readily available), or lay out at the adults-only serenity pool while the kiddos build sand castles, craft Leis, and take Hula lessons, all under the watchful eye of trained staff.
-Thoughtful touches from complimentary swim diapers by the pool to a lengthy roster of family activities (snorkeling, boogie boarding, putting greens) make vacationing en masse a total joy.
-At night, take your pick of three on-site restaurants, including Wolfgang Puck’s award-winning standby, Spago.
-Best part?
-Kids 5 and under eat free at Italian/Hawaiian fusion eatery, Ferraro’s and at the seafood-centric DUO.
-For the surfing-inclined, surfing legend Dave Kalama hosts surf camp and lessons here.
+Along with all the Four Seasonish amenities (beachside cabanas, sunglasses cleaning, poolside Evian spritzing), the resort offers an abundance of only-in-Hawaii extras, making the Maui at Wailea outpost a South Pacific dream.
+For one thing, Kids for All Seasons—a daily camp for littles ages five to twelve—allows parents to explore the spa, spend the day surfing (lessons and board rentals are always available), or read a book at the adults-only serenity pool, while the kids build sandcastles, craft leis, and take hula lessons, all under the watchful eye of trained staff.
+Thoughtful touches, from complimentary swim diapers by the pool to a lengthy roster of family activities (snorkeling, boogie boarding, putting greens), make vacationing en famille a total joy.
+At night, take your pick of three on-site restaurants, including Wolfgang Puck’s award-winning standby Spago.
+Take note that kids five and under eat free at Italian-Hawaiian fusion eatery Ferraro’s and at seafood-centric DUO.
+And when in Hawaii…surfing legend Dave Kalama hosts surf camp and lessons here.
+The most exciting activity at the hotel is what they call Fire & Wine: an excursion that starts with a private helicopter tour, includes…